chikamichi/gitbook-plugin-pdf-styling/README.md

 }
 ```

-Any specified `position` property will be ignored in this mode.
+Note: any `position` property will be ignored in fill mode.